RobertoFreireFerrazPassos/Grafana-loki-dotNet-core/Readme.md

 Metric queries extend log queries by applying a function to log query results.

-In Grafana Loki, the selected range of samples is a **range of selected log or label values**.

 Loki supports two types of this **range vector** aggregations:

-1 - Log range aggregations
+1 - Log range aggregations (range of selected log)

-2 - Unwrapped range aggregations.
+2 - Unwrapped range aggregations (range of selected log by label values)

 ## Log range aggregations

 A log range aggregation is a query followed by a duration.

-### rate(log-range): calculates the number of entries per second
+**rate(log-range):** calculates the number of entries per second

 Ex: rate({Application="ApplicationWeb", StatusCode="400"} [1s])